risingwavelabs/risingwave-docs-legacy/docs/data-delivery.md

 ## Sink decoupling

+Usually, Sink runs in a blocking manner.
+When the performance of the downstream target system fluctuates or becomes unavailable, the stream on RisingWave will be blocked, potentially compromising the stability of the RisingWave instance.
+Sink decoupling adds a buffering queue between the RisingWave Sink and the downstream system.
+This buffering helps maintain RisingWave's performance stability when the downstream system is temporarily slow or unavailable.

 The `sink_decouple` session variable can be specified to enable or disable sink decoupling.
 The default value for the session variable is `default`.

 To enable sink decoupling for all sinks created in the sessions, set `sink_decouple` as `true` or `enable`.